 7. Check if you need to register for VAT

 Regardless of your business structure, you must register for Value Added Tax (VAT) if your annual turnover (sales) is £85,000 or more.
 Registration remains optional if your turnover is below that threshold.

 That means you’ll charge your customers at the 20% rate of VAT, which means adding 20% to your invoices and keeping this amount aside from what your customers pay you.

 You’ll then be able to reclaim any VAT you have paid on business-related purchases and expenses.
 You must also pay the net amount of the two over to HMRC.
 VAT returns and payments are due on a quarterly basis.

-As you can see, managing your small business accounts isn’t as complicated as you might think.
+Managing your small business accounts isn’t as complicated as you might think.
 The more organised you are, the easier it is to keep on top of your books.